sajalverma17/GitBranchDiffer/README.md

 * Once the filter is applied, right-click on a file in Solution Explorer, click "Open Diff With Base" to open a comparison of the file's content in the working branch with that of the "Base Branch".

-* Supports Visual Studio 2019
+* Supports Visual Studio 2019 and Visual Studio 2022

 ![image](https://user-images.githubusercontent.com/25904133/118525755-d63bd480-b73f-11eb-884a-ddf86c63a70a.png)